iskoldt-X/DR-LRC/README.md

 - [whisper-cli](https://github.com/ggerganov/whisper.cpp) must be installed.
 You can see the installation instructions for each platform in the repository.
 - `./build/bin/whisper-cli` must be in your system PATH.
 - Environment variable `WHISPER_MODEL_PATH` must be set to the path of your Whisper model file (e.g., `ggml-medium.bin`).
+- (Optional) Translation: If you plan to use the translate feature, you need Ollama and the Python ollama client installed, as well as an available model (e.g. `gemma2`).

 ## Installation